chakshutandon/batfunds/README.md

 # batfunds

-> A group payment app designed for simplicity and no hassels.
+> A group payment app designed for simplicity.

 ## Build Setup